 - The proposal must be submitted electronically by a specified deadline.
 Incomplete proposals or proposals submitted after this time will not be accepted for review.

-- Applications must adhere to requirements for format, content, length limitations, and necessary supporting materials as outlined in the NLN Dissertation/ DNP Research Award Submission Guidelines (PDF) ».
+- Applications must adhere to requirements for format, content, length limitations, and necessary supporting materials as outlined in the NLN Doctoral Research Submission Guidelines.

 Components of the Blind Review File